 Industrial activity includes being, or not being, a member of an industrial organisation, such as a trade union or chamber of commerce.
 It also includes establishing an industrial organisation, organising or promoting a lawful activity for an industrial organisation, representing or advancing the views of an industrial organisation, and refusing to participate in a lawful activity organised or promoted by an industrial organisation.

-Examples of immigration status discrimination
+Examples of industrial activity discrimination

 Michael is the union representative in his workplace and sends notices to staff about union related business.
 Recently, Michael was formally warned by his employer for using the work email system to distribute union information.
 Michael’s use of the work email system was in accordance with the organisation’s ‘reasonable use’ policy for email communications.